Maps and Dreams: Aboriginal-Colonial Relationships in Australian History Maps and Dreams

 This Course was last offered in Semester 2 - 2015.

-1. Demonstrate an understanding and knowledge of relationships between Indigenous and non-Indigenous people in Australian history;
+1. Demonstrate an understanding and knowledge of historical relationships between Indigenous and non-Indigenous people in Australia.

-Wherever possible, guest lecturers from a variety of backgrounds - both Indigenous and non-Indigenous - will provide students with an insight into the range and diversity of experiences and histories embedded in the colonial encounter.
+Encounters and cross-cultural relationships between Indigenous and non-Indigenous people throughout Australian history, from the eighteenth century to the late twentieth century.
+Wherever possible, guest lecturers - both Indigenous and non-Indigenous - will provide students with an insight into the range and diversity of experiences and histories embedded in the colonial encounter.

 20 units of HIST or ABOR courses at 1000 level.